 - Acceptance of Trust as Executor.

-- Once the Letters of Executorship is issued, A Notice for debtors and creditors to lodge claims against the estate must be published in the Government Gazette and in a newspaper.
+- Once the Letters of Executorship is issued, a notice for debtors and creditors to lodge claims against the estate must be published in the Government Gazette and in a newspaper.

 - The Executor then drafts a Liquidation and Distribution Account on the basis of claims received.
 The account sets out assets, liabilities and administration costs and how assets are divided.